coffeepi-338/coffeepi-338/README.md

 - 👋 Hi, I’m @coffeepi-338
-- 👀 I’m interested in high performnce computing and AI
+- 👀 I’m interested in high performnce computing and AI APIs in Java and Python
 - 🌱 I’m currently learning CUDA API
 - 💞️ I’m looking to collaborate on making Keras better
 - 📫 How to reach me zetafunction37@gmail.com